 By default, the newly created one occupies the top spot.
 But you could also rearrange them as per your liking.
 So if you wish to make the essential collection occupy the top spot in the pecking order, drag and drop it to the desired location.

 As mentioned, you could add websites, URLs, images, and even a single paragraph of the desired content to these collections.
 Likewise, each collection has an embedded notepad that allows you to jot down all your essential points.

 You may take two approaches to add a new site to the collection.
-The first is heading over to the desired site, clicking on the icon to bring up the Collections menu, and then clicking on the Add current page.
+The first is heading to the desired site, clicking on the icon to bring up the Collections menu, and then clicking on the Add current page.

 Then you could also right-click in an empty location on the desired page, select Add page to Collections, and select the Collection to which you need to add that page.

-Adding Images and Links to the collection
+Adding Images and Links

 Apart from websites, You could also add images to the collections that you have created.
 To do so, right-click on the desired image and select Add to Collection.
 Choose the required collection, and the image will be saved there.

 The steps are the same for hyperlinks as well.
 Right-click on the URL > Add to Collection > Select the desired collection.